-Covasna County, located in Transylvania in the eastern Carpathian mountains in central Romania and part of the country's Centru Region, is the county of mineral waters (Valcele, Perla Covasnei, Bodoc, Biborteni, Sugas, Malnas etc).
+Covasna County, located in Transylvania, bordered on the east by the Eastern Carpathians, part of the Central Region of Romania, is the county of mineral waters (Valcele, Perla Covasnei, Bodoc, Biborteni, Sugas, Malnas etc).
 Carbon dioxide deposits are used in the spa resorts of Covasna county in the treatment of digestive diseases, nutritional diseases and cardiovascular diseases.

 Covasna is also the county of woods.
 Located in the Carpathians, more than half of the county's surface is covered in forest.
 With the PRO WOOD regional cluster, the region has an own cluster in the wood processing and furniture sector.
 Another opportunity lies in the use of wood waste for green energy.
+In fact, Covasna represents the cradle of the clustering process in Romania.
+Besides PRO WOOD, Covasna also has other successful green clusters such as: Green Energy, Transylvania Textile & Fashion, Transylvania Balneo-tourism and AgriFood Covasna.
 Building on existing partnerships and clusters, there is still a large potential to further develop the industry and use regional resources sustainably and more efficiently.